 And another great bonus is that this jewelry box locks with a key, that you can take with you if you're traveling, and it weighs more than 100 pounds, so it would be difficult for someone to steal.

 Position it inconspicuously as a side table near a reading chair in your bedroom and nobody would ever know your little 'big" secret.

-Last by not least, don't forget to catalogue your Jewelry.
-You may like to consider an inventory software system ...
+Last by not least, don't forget to catalog your Jewelry.
+You may like to consider an inventory software system for this purpose.

 Return to top of Unique Jewelry Boxes